cheyenneabel/final-project-go-team/README.md

 ### Description

 Welcome to Go Team!
-Here is where we form a true recreational sports community.
+We are passionate about forming a local recreational sports community.
 Have you ever wanted to play a game, but you're down one person?
 Or what if you want to make some new friends and start a weekly game at a local park?
 Go Team is an application to help people in the area play more games.
 Once you have an account, you will select the sport you are interested in playing.
 Then you are given